lupincr/lupin/README.md

 You can find all the documentation that helps you get started working with Lupin [here](https://github.com/lupincr/lupin/tree/master/docs).

+Please bear with us as we are further extending the documentation with **relevant** information.

 ## 👥 Maintainers

 Lupin is maintained by 2 JavaScript programmers.